cloudmesh-community/book/chapters/in/virtualbox.md

 the development environment.
 Gregor used on his machine 8GB RAM and 25GB diskspace.

-Please let us know the smalest configuration that works.
+Please let us know the smallest configuration that works.

 Guest additions
 ---------------